aws-powertools/powertools-lambda-java/docs/core/metrics.md

 If you're new to Amazon CloudWatch, there are some terminologies you must be aware of before using this utility:

 - **Namespace**.
-It's the highest level container that will group multiple metrics from multiple services for a given application, for example `e-commerce-app`.
+It's the highest level container that will group multiple metrics from multiple services for a given application, for example `ServerlessAirline`.
 - **Dimensions**.
 Metrics metadata in key-value format.
 They help you slice and dice metrics visualization, for example `ColdStart` metric by `service`.
 - **Metric**.
-It's the name of the metric, for example: `CartUpdated` or `ProductAdded`.
+It's the name of the metric, for example: `SuccessfulBooking` or `UpdatedBooking`.
 - **Unit**.
 It's a value representing the unit of measure for the corresponding metric, for example: `Count` or `Seconds`.
 - **Resolution**.
 It's a value representing the storage resolution for the corresponding metric.
 Metrics can be either `Standard` or `High` resolution.
 Read more about CloudWatch Periods [here](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html#Resolution_definition).